micoluo/LeetCode/README.md

-# This respiratory includes my LeetCode practice.
+# This respiratory includes my LeetCode practice and provides an instruction for anybody new to GitHub.

 ## Pushing Java Code using Terminal (Mac)